hinell/readme-bolierplate/README.md

 ## ACKNOWLEDGMENTS
 [acc]: acknowledgments

-I want to praise the efforts of the people that have<br>
+I want to praise the efforts of the people that have inspired me while <br>
-inspired me while creating this project briefly listing their names and projects below: <br>
+I've been working on this project by briefly mention their names and projects below: <br>

 - @PurpleBooth with his readme tempalte posted [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)
 - @jxson for his [readme](https://gist.github.com/jxson/1784669) example as well.